 Benefits of Garlic for Gout

 Garlic possesses many antioxidant properties that make it highly beneficial for gout sufferers.
 It is high in vitamin B1, B6, C, selenium, copper, manganese, calcium, phosphorus, allicin, and sulfur.

 If you’ve had gout for awhile now, you’ll know how important vitamin C is for your health.
 It assists in lowering uric acid in your body, helping you to avoid those dreaded gout attacks.

 In addition, the other substances found in garlic help to get rid of toxins, lower cholesterol, blood pressure, and excess blood sugar.
 Again, these are all symptoms related to gout condition.
-When these are addressed, it can significantly improve the patient’s health.
+When these are addressed, it may significantly improve the patient’s health.

 Garlic also has anti-inflammatory properties which means that if you ever do experience a gout flare, you can take this powerful herb to reduce pain, swelling, and redness.

-With regards to the liver, garlic can help protect it from natural and environmental toxins.
+With regards to the liver, garlic may help protect it from natural and environmental toxins.
 It also reduces fat accumulation in the liver by reducing total serum cholesterol in patients with high cholesterol levels.
 For those with liver cancer, garlic might just be what you need as the allicin in garlic has been found to fight human liver cancer cells.

-Another way that garlic can help with gout is by improving bone health, although this benefit is more evident in women.
+Another way that garlic may help with gout is by improving bone health, although this benefit is more evident in women.
 It does so by increasing estrogen production which helps reduce a woman’s risk for developing osteoporosis and osteoarthritis.

 Other Benefits of Garlic